All You Need to Know About Medical Malpractice Insurance

 Lawsuits could occur when a patient or their family believes that the healthcare professional advice or medical activity caused the patient medical harm or death.
 One lawsuit can destroy a doctor’s reputation and all they have worked for.
 However, they never intend to cause damage and try their best every second when on duty.

 Medical malpractice insurance is professional liability insurance for medical professionals and healthcare organisations.
-This insurance policy protects medical professionals from lawsuits against them regarding their professional negligence, error or intentionally harmful treatment decisions.
+This insurance policy protects medical professionals from lawsuits against them regarding their professional negligence, error or decisions.

 What does Medical Malpractice Insurance cover?